 As you coach reps, instruct them to dig deep into the company’s market and figure out their most pressing challenges.
 They should visit the prospect’s LinkedIn page and look for opportunities to establish a personal connection, like congratulating them on a promotion or mentioning how much you enjoyed visiting their hometown.

 Create a framework

 Make sure your discovery process has a consistent structure, with bullet points that must be covered in a specific order that’s most friendly to the prospect’s point of view.
-Create a diagram to visualize your framework so everybody can understand it quickly and intuitively.
-(Of course, Lucidchart can help.)
+Create a diagram, such as a conversation tree, to visualize your framework so everybody can understand it quickly and intuitively.

 Document, measure, and test